Student Success & Belonging

 Academic Counseling

 EOP students work with one of our counselors who has training and experience to guide students through the hoops and barriers which exist in college.
 We work with students until they graduate from Oregon State and sometimes beyond.
-Our counselors come from many different educational and career backgrounds, so our staff not only has the intellectual understanding needed to help students succeed, but the personal awareness as well.
+Our academic counselors come from many different educational and career backgrounds, so our staff not only has the intellectual understanding needed to help students succeed, but the personal awareness as well.
 And hey, we enjoy working with students!

 Specialized Courses